 Board of Directors:

-Richard T. Cassidy – A lawyer in private practice in Vermont, Rich is the President of the Uniform Law Commission and chaired the Drafting Committee of the Uniform Collateral Consequences of Conviction Act.
+Richard T. Cassidy – A lawyer in private practice in Vermont specializing in employment law, Rich is President of the Uniform Law Commission and chaired the Drafting Committee of the Uniform Collateral Consequences of Conviction Act.
 He was instrumental in securing passage of the Uniform Act in Vermont in the spring of 2014.

 Gabriel “Jack” Chin – Professor of Law at the UC Davis School of Law, Jack is one of the leading academic authorities on collateral consequences.
 He served as reporter for the Uniform Collateral Consequences of Conviction Act, and the ABA Standards on Collateral Sanctions and Discretionary Disqualification.